tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 ![ThePrimeagen Licking Rust](/assets/images/ThePrimeagen-licking-rust.webp)

 <br>
-Because of the way this benchmark challenge works, there's no way to have more than 46576 valid insertions.
+Because of the way this benchmark challenge works, there's no way to have more than 47000¹ valid insertions.
 So there's a problem in his validation code.

 The Rust version also passed that limit, because it had a bug that it inserts ~500 records before the stress test begins, and it was not deleting those records.

+¹ Actually, the limit when randomization is removed is 46576 insertions, but I still need to confirm how many is possible if randomized.
+But it seems it's no more than 47000.

 **TL;DR:**